 2. Property Tax: Under State law, municipalities are limited in their ability to levy a property tax.
 Such tax may only be levied to repay principal and interest on general obligation bonds and court-assessed judgments.
 Property taxes attach an enforceable lien on property as of January 1.
-Taxes are levied annually on November 1 and are due one-half by December 31 and one-half by March 31.
-The County Tax Assessor's office bills and collects the property taxes and remits to the City its portion.
-Property taxes not paid prior to April are considered delinquent.
-As of June 30, 2018 the City had no outstanding general obligation bonds or judgements.
-No property tax was levied during the fiscal year ended June 30, 2018.
+Taxes are levied annually on November 1 and are due one-half by December

-NOTES TO THE BASIC FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED JUNE 30, 2018
+NOTES TO THE BASIC FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED JUNE 30, 2019